arangodb/docs/3.5/arangosearch.md

 # ArangoSearch

-ArangoSearch provides information retrieval features, natively integrated into ArangoDB and with support for all data models.
+ArangoSearch provides information retrieval features, natively integrated into ArangoDB's query language and with support for all data models.
 It is primarily a full-text search engine, a much more powerful alternative to the [full-text index](indexing-fulltext.html) type.

 ArangoSearch introduces the concept of **Views** which can be seen as